 Ari Tuckman, PsyD, MBA, is a psychologist who focuses on diagnosing and treating children, teens, and adults who have ADHD, as well as other conditions.
 His book, “More Attention, Less Deficit,” was written to help adults with ADHD.
 In his podcasts, which tackle a different topic each episode, Tuckman provides actionable steps to help you make positive changes.
 Listen here.

 Eric Tivers, LCSW, therapist, and coach, does things a little differently.
-He doesn’t just interview ADHD experts…he also talks to everyday people with the disorder.
+He doesn’t just interview ADHD experts, he also talks to everyday people with ADHD.
 Listeners benefit from hearing strategies developed by the professionals, as well as stories they can relate to.
 Listen here.

-Laura Rolands, founder of MyAttentionCoach.com, was a human resources professional for over 15 before becoming an ADHD coach in 2009.
+Laura Rolands, founder of MyAttentionCoach.com, was a human resources professional for more than 15 years before becoming an ADHD coach in 2009.
 In her podcast, Rolands shares practical tips for being more productive with ADHD.
 She offers her own tips, as well as interviews experts on time management, mindfulness, and more.
 Listen here.

 When Mark Patey was diagnosed with ADHD in fifth grade, he was put in a special education class and grouped with the “trouble makers” and kids who had severe disabilities.
 Despite the challenges presented by his ADHD, he went on to become a successful businessman.
 In his podcast, Patey discusses what an ADHD diagnosis means and how it doesn’t have to be something negative.
 Listen here.